When it comes to making a career in international finance, getting a degree is only the beginning of the process.

 Here are some of the common areas in which you may get to do your finance internship in Japan:

 The focus is on enhancing the value of the company while analyzing and minimizing any financial vulnerabilities.

 During such a finance internship in Japan, be ready to learn about devising company's financial goals and strategies, creating financial statements, predicting profits and losses, working with auditors, etc.

 Here you'll mostly be coordinating with individual parties, helping them secure stability in their finances.

-For your Japan internship at a financial planning firm, you’ll be responsible for analyzing the finance needs and goals for a client, and tailoring a savings and investment plan accordingly.
+For your Japan internship at a financial planning firm, you'll be responsible for analyzing the financial needs and goals for the clients, and tailoring a savings and investment plan accordingly.

 The internship will provide you with a solid understanding of concepts like wealth preservation, tax planning, and investment development.